 Per the DCC rules, testing laboratories must:

 To be approved by the ISO, cannabis testing laboratories must obtain and maintain ISO/IEC 17025 accreditation.
 ISO/IEC 17025 is a quality management system and a standard for evaluating technical competence in laboratory testing and calibration services.
 It applies to companies that produce testing and calibration results.
-ISO (International Organization for Standardization) is a not-for-profit organization of more than 160 national standards bodies.
+The ISO (International Organization for Standardization) is a not-for-profit organization of more than 160 national standards bodies.

 Through the efforts of ISO members, the organization brings together experts to exchange knowledge and develop voluntary, consensus-based, market-relevant international standards that promote innovation and solve global problems.
 Over 100,000 laboratories worldwide depend on the ISO/IEC 17025 standard as their main source of laboratory certification, according to ISO.